jbailinua/gravhopper/README.md

  - NumPy, SciPy
  - To use galpy, gala, or pynbody interface functions requires they be installed.

-For example, this will create a Plummer sphere with 2000 particles and run it for a few dynamical times:
+For example, this will create a Plummer sphere with 2000 particles, run it for a few dynamical times, and plot the particle positions before and after to show that it is in equilibrium:

     from gravhopper import Simulation, IC
     from astropy import units as u